Accelerated Markov Chain Monte Carlo Algorithms on Discrete States: Numerical Schemes

 \subsection{Jump Process}

-For the forward master equation in \eqref{eq:NODE_1}, an equivalent form \eqref{eq:Kolmogorov-Ham} is proposed for the jump process of state variables.
-Consequently, the transition probability matrix in the classical MCMC with the MH update and in aMCMC can be expressed in the form of $P=I_n+Q\Delta t$, where MH takes $Q=Q^{\mathrm{MH}}$ \eqref{eq:Q-MH} and aMCMC takes $Q=\bar{Q}^r_{\psi}$.
-Note that the construction of $\bar{Q}^r_{\psi}$ defined in \eqref{eq:AMH-jump} requires $p_i(t)$ to be strictly positive. \Cref{thm:positivity} guarantees the strict positivity of $p(t)$ in \texttt{log-Fisher} and \texttt{con-Fisher} methods.
-In numerical experiments, we will use \textit{restart} techniques, detailed in \Cref{sec:num}, to guarantee positivity.
-Additionally, the step size $\Delta t$ must be small enough to ensure every entry in $P$ is nonnegative.
+{ For the forward master equation \eqref{eq:NODE_1}, an equivalent form \eqref{eq:Kolmogorov-Ham} is proposed for the jump process of state variables.
+Consequently, both classical MH update and the proposed aMCMC admit the transition matrix of the form $P=I_n+Q\Delta t$, where MH takes $Q=Q^{\mathrm{MH}}$ in \eqref{eq:Q-MH} and aMCMC takes $Q=\bar{Q}^r_{\psi}$ in \eqref{eq:AMH-jump}.
+The step size $\Delta t$ is chosen sufficiently small to ensure that all entries of $P$ are nonnegative.

-The Metropolis-Hastings update is described in \Cref{alg:MH2}.
-The transition probability matrix $P^{\textrm{MH}}=I_n+Q^{\textrm{MH}}\Delta t$ is time-homogeneous.
-In \textsc{Matlab}, we use the \texttt{randsample} function to simulate transitions of particles from one state to another.
-And we use the \texttt{histcounts} function to count the number of particles in each state.

-For aMCMC, there is no corresponding jump process for the momentum variables.
-Thus, we design a jump process to solve \eqref{eq:forward-master} while we employ the ODE integrator on \eqref{eq:psi}.
+The construction of $\bar{Q}^r_{\psi}$ requires components $p_i(t)$ to remain strictly positive.
+This property is guaranteed by \Cref{thm:positivity} for \texttt{log-Fisher} and \texttt{con-Fisher} methods.
+In practical computations, we additionally employ \textit{restart} techniques, detailed in Section 6, to correct potential degeneracies $p_i(t)=0$ due to random sampling.

+Since most target distributions in our numerical experiments are multimodal, as stated in Remark 1, we implement the Metropolis-Hastings jump process in a multi-chain setting, to mitigate sensitivity to poor initialization of a single long chain.
+This implementation is described in \Cref{alg:MH2} and serves as a baseline for comparison with aMCMC, based on approximations to their forward master equations.

+In contrast to MH, the aMCMC transition-rate matrix $\bar{Q}^r_{\psi}$ is time-inhomogeneous and depends on both the empirical distribution $p(t)$ and momentum variables $\psi(t)$, indicating that particles are interacting and exchanging information from the histograms.
+While the state variables evolve via a jump process, there is no corresponding jump-process formulation for the momentum variable, thus we employ the ODE integrator to solve \eqref{eq:psi}. }